makerspace-lab-zero/agreement/agreement-for-members.md

+# New Space Membership Agreement

 the main draft should include such follow

 decision making *vote and pass by saying 85% current member become a member and left system freedom of entry freedom of usage of space